timothyjlaurent/nacl_blast/README.md

 nacl_blast
 ==========

-Efforts to compile blast for Native Client
+Efforts to compile BLAST for Native Client